-• When this option is chosen, the following item appears for user's configuration.
+When this option is chosen, the following item appears for user's configuration.

-CMOS Setup Utility - Copyright (C) 1984-2001 Award Software IRQ/Event Activity Detect
+CMOS Setup Utility - Copyright (C) 1984-2001 Award Software Wake Up Events

-VGA OFF Item Help

-LPT & COM LPT/COM Menu Level 🕨

-HDD & FDD ON

-PCI Master OFF

-Wake Up On LAN/Ring Disabled

-RTC Alarm Resume Disabled

-imesDate (of Month) 0

-×Resume Time (hh:mm:ss) 0 0 0

-IRQs Activity Monitoring Press Enter
+VGA OFF Item Help LPT & COM HDD & FDD PCI Master Wake Up On LAN/Ring RTC Alarm Resume × Date (of Month) × Resume Time (hh:mm:ss) Primary INTR IRQ Activity Monitoring LPT/COM ON OFF Disabled Disabled 0 0 0 0 ON Press Enter Menu Level ▶

-↑↓→←:Move Enter:Select +/-/PU/PD:Value F10:Save ESC:Exit F1:General Help F5:Previous Values F6:Fail-Safe Defaults F7:Optimized Defaults

-- VGA When Enabled, you can set the VGA awakens the system. - LPT & COM When LPT & COM is ON, any activity from one of the listed system peripheral devices or IRQs wakes up the system. - HDD & FDD When HDD & FDD is ON, any activity from one of the listed system peripheral devices wakes up the system. - PCI Master When PCI Master is ON, any activity from one of the listed system peripheral devices wakes up the system.
+- ↑↓→ ←: Move Enter: Select +/-/PU/PD: Value F10: Save ESC: Exit F1: General Help F5: Previous Values F6: Fail-Safe Defaults F7: Optimized Defaults - VGA When Enabled, you can set the VGA awakens the system - LPT & COM When LPT & COM is ON, any activity from one of the listed system peripheral devices or IRQs wakes up the system. - HDD & FDD When HDD & FDD is ON, any activity from one of the listed system peripheral devices wakes up the system. - PCI Master When PCI Master is ON, any activity from one of the listed system peripheral devices wakes up the system.

 Wake Up On LAN/ An input signal on the serial Ring Indicator (RI) line Ring (in other words, an incoming call on the modem) awakens the system from a soft off state.
-The choices: Enabled; Disabled.
+The choices: Enabled: Disabled.

+The choices.
+Enabled, Disabled.

-- RTC Alarm Resume When Enabled, you can set the data and time at which the RTC (Real Time Clock) alarm awakens the system from suspend mode.
-The choices: Disabled; Enabled. - Date (of Month) Set a certain date when RTC Alarm Resume option is Enabled to awaken the system.
-This option is concurrent with Resume Time option. - Resume Time (hh: Set a certain time when RTC Alarm Resume option mm:ss) is Enabled to awaken the system.
+RTC Alarm Resume When Enabled, you can set the data and time at which the RTC (Real Time Clock) alarm awakens the system from suspend mode.

+The choices: Disabled (default); Enabled.

+Date (of Month) Set a certain date when RTC Alarm Resume option is Enabled to awaken the system.
+This option is concurrent with Resume Time option.

+Resume Time (hh: Set a certain time when RTC Alarm Resume mm:ss) option is Enabled to awaken the system.
 This option is concurrent with Date option.

-IRQ Activity Monitoring

-The following is a list of IRQ's (Interrupt Requests), which can be exempted much as the COM ports and LPT ports above can.
-When an I/O device wants to gain the attention of the operating system, it signals this by causing an IRQ to occur.
-When the operating system is ready to respond to the request, it interrupts itself and performs the service.
-When set On, activity will neither prevent the system from going into a power management mode nor awaken it.
+Primary INTR Leave this field at default

-• When this option is chosen, the following item appears for user's configuration.
+- IRQ Activity Monitoring - When this option is chosen, the following item appears for user's configuration.